dperrymorrow/router.js/README.md

 ````
 the above would instantiate window.dpm.admin.Items javascript class, and fire the index method on that class

+- the controller url will be modified to *ControllerName* from *controller\_name*
+- Namepsace is optional, just omit or pass in Null, and Router will use window as the namespace.
+- Default Page is also optional, if you omit nothing will be instantiated if no Class.action match is found.

 ## example 2 a controller action example

 ````html